oliwonders/AzureStorageSwift/README.md

 # AzureStorageSwift

 A Swift Package for Azure Storage access on macOS & iOS, providing simple and efficient Blob container interactions.

+See [AzureBlobCLI](https://github.com/oliwonders/AzureBlobCLI) for an example usage.

 > **Note**: This package is forked from the deprecated [Azure Storage iOS SDK](https://github.com/Azure/azure-storage-ios).
 While functional for basic operations, consider using the officially maintained [Azure SDK for iOS](https://github.com/Azure/azure-sdk-for-ios) for production applications.

+## Motivation

+Microsoft’s iOS SDK doesn’t yet ship a standalone blob client via SPM.
+This just makes it simplier to integrate.
+This library is a stop‑gap until the official `AzureStorageBlob` package lands [Here](https://github.com/Azure/azure-sdk-for-ios)

+---

 ## Features

 - Basic Blob container operations (upload, download, delete)
 - Support for both macOS and iOS platforms
 - Simple integration via Swift Package Manager
-- Lightweight alternative to the full Azure SDK

 ## Prerequisites